Skip to content

 • World War I veteran

-• Belcher died October 12, 1987 just 16 days after celebrating his 100th birthday.
+• Belcher died on October 12, 1987, just 16 days after celebrating his 100th birthday.

 Sunnybranch and Moggy Hollow

 James was the son of Zachariah and Kate Fuller Belcher, who bought 200 acres in Far Hills in 1895 when the area was still part of Bernards Township.
-They purchased the land from the Wyckoff family and created the Sunnybranch Farm around what is now known as the Natirar county park.
+They purchased the land from the Wyckoff family and created the Sunnybranch Farm around what is now known as the Natirar County Park.

 Zachariah and Kate Belcher home called Sunnybranch at the top of the Peapack Hill just near where Natirar stands today. c1905

-Zachariah and Kate Belcher’s home called Sunnybranch at the top of the Peapack Hill just near the Natirar greenhouse where Natirar stands today.
+Zachariah and Kate Belcher’s home called Sunnybranch at the top of Peapack Hill just near the Natirar greenhouse where Natirar stands today.
 Photo c1905.

 After the Sunnybranch Farm sale, the Belchers moved on down the road a few miles and purchased 153 acres off Liberty Corner Road, approximately where 287 crosses Liberty Corner Road.
 They named their new farm Lo-an-Oak.